OpenFabrics/fsdp_docs/test_nodes.md

 The following describes the status of each test node in the FSDP cluster, along with the installed fabric cards, etc.

+Users can login to the HPE iLO5 or IPMI interface of each node using their assigned username / password.
+Login to the installed OS on the node is via the root password they provisioned within beaker prior to the install.
+See the [Network Information](network_information.md) page for IPMI and IP address details for each node.

 ## node-01.ofa.iol.unh.edu

 | Parameter | Description |